alphamikle/nanc_docs/docs/nui/server_driven_ui.md

 The event handler is a special `EventHandler` class that you can import from the **[config](../packages/config.md)** package.

-Having implemented the required `EventHandler`s - you must implement them in your widget tree via another widget called `EventDelegate`, which you can import from the `nanc_renderer` package - the package required for your mobile application that is going to render the **NUI**:
+Having implemented the required `EventHandler`s - you must implement them in your widget tree via another widget called `EventDelegate`, which you can import from the `nui` package - the package required for your mobile application that is going to render the **Nui**:

 ```dart
 Widget build() {